emmanuel-londono/Z-Prefix-App/README.md

 3. Open the cloned repo in vscode.

+4. Open the terminal in vscode.

-4. In the vscode terminal, perform the following command:   **```docker-compose up```**
+5. Perform the following command in said terminal:   **```docker-compose up```**

 <sub> This should install all the dependencies, and perform all boot-up processes.</sub>

-5. Wait for the front-end to finish loading, this should be the last container to load before opening the app.
+6. Wait for the front-end to finish loading, this should be the last container to load before opening the app.

 ## Usage